Bright Light Bright Light: 2010–19: Bright Light Bright Light

+2020–present: New music

-Thomas provided the vocals for the animated intro to Murder by Numbers, released March 5, 2020.
+Thomas provided the vocals for the animated intro to the video game Murder by Numbers, which was released on 5 March 2020.
 Later that month, he released "This Was My House", featuring Madonna's backing singers Niki Haris and Donna De Lory and produced by Initial Talk, as the first song from his fourth album Fun City.
 The song was described as "a perfect disco song" by Paper Magazine, written about how the LGBTQ+ community's safe spaces have been under attack in recent times, and how, despite the upsurge in anti-LGBTQ+ and xenophobic rhetoric, everybody deserves to feel safe in the place they call home.

 Fun City was a number 1 UK Dance Album hit on its release in September 2020 receiving widespread critical acclaim, featuring a slew of LGBTQ+ talent adding their vocals: Brendan Maclean, Jake Shears, Andy Bell of Erasure, Sam Sparro, Caveboy, Niki & Donna, KAYE, The Illustrious Blacks, Big Dipper, Mark Gatiss adding a spoken word piece, and Justin Vivian Bond.

 In November 2020, Bright Light Bright Light released a duet with alt-cabaret star Justin Vivian Bond, "Saying Goodbye Is Exhausting".
 The haunting ballad captures grief in the LGBTQ+ community.
 It was "released to raise some hope, money and awareness for Trans Awareness Week and World AIDS Day 2020, the official day of release of the EP."

-In March 2023, Bright Light Bright Light unveil "Sweet Release" as the lead single from his upcoming fifth studio album.
+Bright Light Bright Light's fifth studio album Enjoy Youth was released on 17 May 2024.
+It was preceded by several singles including: "I Don't Know What I'm Gonna Do", "Sweetest Release", "Boys Etc.", "Down To One", "You Want My ...", "Every Emotion" with Ultra Naté and "Heartslap" with Mykal Kilgore.